Staying Safe Online: A Cybersecurity Guide For Everyone

 Password Protect Your Phone

-Starting with the iPhone 5S, Apple began including a chip in their phones called “The Secure Enclave”.
+Starting with the iPhone 5S, Apple included a chip in their phones called “The Secure Enclave”.
 This is a chip which Apple created from the ground up, obtained a patent for, and handles all encryption and decryption of user data on the iPhone, along with storing/validating the phone password, TouchID verification, and FaceID verification.

 In short, an iPhone with a password set has its data encrypted and protected against all but perhaps nation-state level attackers.
 You should absolutely positively set a password on your iPhone, and share it with no one.